edthena/policies/terms.md

 to ensure that appropriate disclosures and consents are obtained, if necessary, to provide content contained in User Submissions to R3 Collaboratives.

-The Children’s Online Privacy and Protection Act (“COPPA”) requires that online service providers obtain parental consent before collecting personal information from children under 13.
+The Children’s Online Privacy and Protection Act ("COPPA") requires that online service providers obtain parental consent before collecting personal information from children under 13.
 R3 Collaboratives does not intentionally collect personal information from a child under 13.
 If you provide in User